Stephen Glass: Depiction in other media

 In 2003, Glass published a fictionalized account of his time at the New Republic, the "biographical novel", The Fabulist.
 Glass sat for an interview with the weekly news program 60 Minutes timed to coincide with the release of his book.
 The New Republic's literary editor, Leon Wieseltier, complained, "The creep is doing it again.
 Even when it comes to reckoning with his own sins, he is still incapable of nonfiction.
 The careerism of his repentance is repulsively consistent with the careerism of his crimes".
 One reviewer of The Fabulist commented, "The irony—we must have irony in a tale this tawdry—is that Mr. Glass is abundantly talented.
 He's funny and fluent and daring.
 In a parallel universe, I could imagine him becoming a perfectly respectable novelist—a prize-winner, perhaps, with a bit of luck".

 A film about the scandal, Shattered Glass, was released in October 2003 and depicted a stylized view of Glass's rise and fall at The New Republic.
-Written and directed by Billy Ray, it starred Hayden Christensen as Glass, Peter Sarsgaard as Charles Lane, Hank Azaria as Michael Kelly and Steve Zahn as Adam Penenberg.
+Written and directed by Billy Ray, the film stars Hayden Christensen as Glass, Peter Sarsgaard as Charles Lane, Hank Azaria as Michael Kelly, and Steve Zahn as Adam Penenberg.
 The film, appearing shortly after The New York Times suffered a similar plagiarism scandal with the discovery of Jayson Blair's fabrications, occasioned critiques of journalism by nationally prominent journalists such as Frank Rich and Mark Bowden.

 Restitution efforts

 In 2015, Glass sent Harper's Magazine a check for $10,000 – what he was paid for the false articles – writing in the attached letter that he wanted "to make right that part of my many transgressions...I recognize that repaying Harper's will not remedy my wrongdoing, make us even, or undo what I did wrong.
 That said, I did not deserve the money that Harper's paid me and it should be returned".
-Glass has stated he has repaid $200,000 to The New Republic, Rolling Stone, Harper's and the publisher of Policy Review.
+Glass has stated he has repaid $200,000 to The New Republic, Rolling Stone, Harper's, and the publisher of Policy Review.